aws-cloudformation/cloudformation-coverage-roadmap/ISSUE_TEMPLATE.md

    a) new service support is desired
    b) new resource type for an existing service is desired
-   c) new atttribute for an existing resource is desired
+   c) new attribute for an existing resource is desired
    d) new option for an existing attribute is desired
    e) other coverage-related issue with the resource/attribute/option